 Gina Tenney was one of YSU's best and most dedicated students.
 Before her tragic death in 1985, Gina had been actively involved in campus life and had achieved excellent academic standing.
 She served in Student Government and was a student assistant in the Student Services Office.
 She was also active in the University Theater Department.
 In honor of Gina's memory, the Gina Tenney Memorial Scholarship Fund was established in January of 1986 by the YSU Student Government.

-Begun more than 60 years ago, in 1948, the YSU pin recognizes up to five graduating seniors who have achieved academic success and demonstrated outstanding leadership, motivation, and creativity in University and community activities.
+Begun 70 years ago, in 1948, the YSU pin recognizes up to five graduating seniors who have achieved academic success and demonstrated outstanding leadership, motivation, and creativity in University and community activities.

 The Luke N. Zaccaro Award

 The Luke Zaccaro Award is given to a YSU student who may be a member of Student Government.
 The individual should have done something exceptional for the university, Student Government, or fellow students during the course of the current year.